Daniel-Law-Yat-Hei/AAE-1001-group-13/README.md

 Group member, Zhou Jian Hong

 This was my first time to learn programming.
 I was very confused at the beginning, but through constant exploration in the sample examples and the explanations from the team leader and team members, I gained a preliminary understanding of programming and participated in the project.
 This also made me realize the importance of teamwork.
-With the advice of teachers and professors, I was able to do a better job in the project, which also aroused my interest in programming and benefited me a lot.
+With the advice of teaching assistant and professor, I was able to do a better job in the project, which also aroused my interest in programming and benefited me a lot.

 ## Contacts
 For more information, please contact the project leader or any of the team members.